 Alnylam Pharmaceuticals, Inc., a biopharmaceutical company, discovers, develops, and commercializes novel therapeutics based on RNA interference.
-The company’s clinical development programs include Patisiran and Revusiran, which are in Phase III clinical trials for the treatment of transthyretin-mediated amyloidosis; ALN-AT3 that is in Phase I clinical trial for hemophilia and rare bleeding disorders; ALN-CC5, which is in Phase I/II clinical trial for the treatment of complement-mediated diseases; and ALN-PCSsc that is in Phase I clinical trial for hypercholesterolemia.
-Its product development programs also include ALN-AS1 for the trea...
+The company’s clinical development programs include Patisiran and Revusiran, which are in Phase III clinical trials for the treatment of transthyretin amyloidosis (ATTR); ALN-TTRsc02, an investigational RNAi therapeutic targeting TTR for the treatment of various forms of ATTR amyloidosis; Fitusiran, an investigational RNAi therapeutic that is in Phase I clinical trial for the treatment of hemophilia and rare bleeding disorders; ALN-CC5, which is in Phase I/II clinical trial for the treatment of complement-mediated diseases; and ALN-AS1 for the trea...

 300 Third Street